jivoi/awesome-osint/README.md

 Open-source intelligence (OSINT) is intelligence collected from publicly available sources.
 In the intelligence community (IC), the term "open" refers to overt, publicly available sources (as opposed to covert or clandestine sources)

-## Contributing

-Please read [CONTRIBUTING](./CONTRIBUTING.md) if you wish to add tools or resources.

 ## Table of Contents

  - [General Search](#-general-search)